Skynse/Fig/README.md

 - [ ] Free video transitions.
 A core pain point of other editors is that most transitions are pay-to-use.
 - [ ] Fast export.
 Rendering should take a few seconds to a few minutes for short projects.
-- [ ] A clean, intuitive interface that's easy to navigate.
+- [ ] A clean and modern intuitive interface that's easy to navigate.
 This is where capcut was attractive.
 - [ ] Smart editing aids: automatic cuts when voice is not detected, and AI transcription.
+- [ ] It should be extremely quick for creators to hop in and start editing a video, with tools and templates for popular niches.

+## Development Philosophy

+Extending Fig goes like this:
+1. Create a UML spec (this may or may not be required for certain things).
+PlantUML is used here for convenience, and UML helps me understand the architecture of the project and where things stand.
+AI can be used for assistance here, and this is actually where it properly follows instructions.
+2. Create the implementation code for the systems.
+3. Tests first, UI last.
+After the backend/headless infrastructure works, the UI can easily be built on top of it.

+This is the design philosophy I use for other projects, and it keeps things maintainable and **extensible**.

 ## Contributing